 - The program’s design is grounded in self-directed learning; individuals will uncover new ideas and solve problems they are facing through exposure to unfamiliar perspectives and various exploratory activities and experiences rather than being given answers.

-- The facilitator will serve as context generator, question launcher, and provocateur, but all meaningful work will be done by the practitioners in response to these inducements.
+- The facilitator will serve as a context generator, question launcher, and provocateur, but all meaningful work will be done by the practitioners in response to these inducements.

 - In this sense, the ATA learning environment is like a retreat where participants uncover what there is for them to find rather than a typical educational program where furnished solutions are presented.